uptonking/note4yaoo/lib-collab-yjs-latest-changelog.md

   - remove toDom methods

 - [v14.0.0-0_2022-08-19](https://github.com/yjs/yjs/releases/tag/v14.0.0-0)
-  - This PR enables single-range moves in Y. Arrays.
+  - This PR enables single-range moves in `Y.Array`s.
   - The data structure is forwards compatible.
 That means that v14 can read v13 updates, but v13 can't read v14 updates (if content has ever been moved).
   - The feature is stable.
 I plan to do a couple of breaking API changes before I make a final v14 release.
   - Remove apis that use the DOM (e.g. toDOM)